 Tampering crimes carry similar penalties.
 It is defined as “to interfere with, damage, or bypass a utility meter, conduit, or attachment with intent to impede the correct registration of a meter of the proper function of a conduit or attachment.”

 If you are convicted of tampering it can mean six months in jail and a $1,000 fine up to five years in jail and a $2,500 fine.
 Perhaps worse than the punishment is the risk of injury.
 Attempts to alter an electric meter can result in shock, fire, explosion, or electrocution.
-Even if the thief doesn’t get hurt, the tampered meter is usually left in such condition as to be a potential danger to others.
+Even if the thief doesn’t get hurt, the tampered meter is usually left in such a condition as to be a potential danger to others.

 Meter tampering costs all of us and it’s dangerous.
 If you witness someone tampering with an electric meter, please contact us.